 Art.
 71 LC regulates the infamous reintegration action.
 In essence, this provision serves to say that the detrimental acts for the active estate carried out by the debtor within the two years before the date of the bankruptcy declaration will be voided, even if there was no fraudulent intention.

 However, the same provision establishes a series of assumptions that cannot be subject to rescission in any case, such as the assumption that ordinary acts of the debtor’s professional activity are performed under normal conditions, among others.

 On the other hand, following the same line of argument as in the previous section, if the seller does not breach any of its contractual obligations, the bank guarantee cannot be executed by the insolvent buyer.

 The Royal Decree-Law 5/2005

-Art 15 of RD 5/2005 offers legal certainty to contracting parties by expressly establishing that the opening of a bankruptcy procedure or administrative settlement cannot be grounds for nullification or rescission of a financial guarantee agreement or the provision of a guarantee itself, provided that the resolution of said opening is subsequent to the formalization of the guarantee agreement or to the contribution of the guarantee.
+Art 15 of RD 5/2005 offers legal certainty to contracting parties by expressly establishing that the opening of a bankruptcy proceeding or administrative settlement cannot be grounds for nullification or rescission of a financial guarantee agreement or the provision of a guarantee itself, provided that the resolution of said opening is after the formalization of the guarantee agreement or to the contribution of the guarantee.

 The same art.
 15 of LC in section 5 stipulates that bank guarantees can only be rescinded or contested under the provisions of article 71 LC, just as we have seen before.
-In addition, the BA will have to demonstrate that they have been made in creditors’ fraud.
+Besides, the BA will have to demonstrate that they have been made in creditors’ fraud.